Arne Næss Jr.: Mountaineering

 By age 19, Næss had already made twenty first ascents of Norwegian mountains.
 In the 1960s, he focused primarily on his career.
 In the 1970s, he returned to mountain climbing.
 In 1985, he led the first Norwegian expedition to Mount Everest.
 Also participating was British mountaineer Chris Bonington.
 When asked, during a late-1990s television interview, about the risks of mountaineering, Næss replied, "If I hadn't liked risks, I would rather have played tennis or golf."

 Personal life

 In 1966, Næss married Filippa Kumlin d'Orey of Sweden and together they had a son, Christoffer, and two daughters, Katinka and singer-songwriter Leona Næss.
 After they divorced, he was in a relationship with Norwegian actress Mari Maurstad.
 In 1985, Næss met American singer Diana Ross on a trip to the Bahamas.
 He and Ross married in 1986 and had two sons, Ross Arne Næss (born October 7, 1987) and Evan Olav Næss (born August 26, 1988).
-Through his marriage, he gained three stepdaughters, Rhonda Ross Kendrick (Ross' daughter with Motown Records founder Berry Gordy), Chudney Ross, and Tracee Ellis Ross; the latter two being Ross' daughters from her first marriage to music executive Robert Ellis Silberstein.
-The couple divorced in 2000.
-Næss spent his remaining four years with Norwegian-born Camilla Astrup; they had two sons, Nicklas and Louis.
+Through his marriage, he gained three stepdaughters, Rhonda Ross Kendrick (Ross' daughter with Motown Records founder Berry Gordy), Chudney Ross, and Tracee Ellis Ross; the latter two are Ross' daughters from her first marriage to music executive Robert Ellis Silberstein.
+Ross and Næss divorced in 2000, and he spent the remainder of his life with Norwegian-born Camilla Astrup; they had two sons, Nicklas and Louis.